check-spelling-sandbox/temurin-build/FAQ.md

 ## How do I build from a tag(without docker)

-The following are the pre-requisites for the the build to be successful
+The following are the pre-requisites for the build to be successful

 | Dependency            | Install command(Linux)|
 |-----------------------|-----------------------------------------|